 In general, unpaid internships take one of three forms.

 Often employers want to know what WSU does to “place” students with employers or in internship positions.
-Generally speaking, the Career Development Office will help communicate opportunities and facilitate employer-student interaction.
+Generally speaking, we will help communicate opportunities and facilitate employer-student interaction.
 As far as helping to screen candidates, WSU is limited by FERPA laws that protect the student’s personal education information.
 The actions WSU may take on the employer’s behalf are:

-If you would like help in engaging and recruiting WSU Tri-Cities students, contact the Career Development Office at 509-372-7600 or email us today!
+If you would like help in engaging and recruiting WSU Tri-Cities students, contact the career services at 509-372-7600 or email us today!

-The WSU Tri-Cities Career Development Office is committed to bringing employers and students together to make the most of employment and internship opportunities.
-To that end, the office hosts several career events on campus during the academic year, the most notable of which is our annual Career Fair.
-The Office also hosts regular workshops, professional panels, and networking events.
+Career services is committed to bringing employers and students together to make the most of employment and internship opportunities.
+To that end, the office hosts several career events on campus during the academic year, the most notable of which is our annual career fair.
+The office also hosts regular workshops, professional panels, and networking events.

-If you would like to post an internship or job with WSU Tri-Cities or be involved in an on-campus event, call the Career Development Office at 509-372-7600 or email firstname.lastname@example.org
+If you would like to post an internship or job with WSU Tri-Cities or be involved in an on-campus event, call career services at 509-372-7600 or email firstname.lastname@example.org